Vintage Computer Chip, Semiconductor & Transistor Memorabilia

 Item #104

-TCP's small size also allowed for efficient transfer of heat from the processor die to the system thermal management components.
-It was expected to be the preferred packaging technology for notebooks, enabling a volume market for systems based on high-performance processors.
+When the Intel TCP was released it was expected to become the preferred semiconductor packaging technology for notebooks, enabling a volume market for systems based on high-performance processors.

-This clear Lucite keychain contains an Intel Mobile Pentium CPU in Tape Carrier Package (TCP).
+This clear Lucite keychain contains an Intel Mobile Pentium Processor CPU in Tape Carrier Package (TCP).

 Intel StrataFlash 8Mb Flash Memory Chip Keychain (1995)